pathem935/Zomato_data_analysis/README.md

 # Zomato_data_analysis
-analyzing the Zomato insights with Zomato datart
+analyzing the Zomato insights with Zomato dataset